straytale/busyScheduler/README.md

 ---

 ## 📌 Notes
-- Designed for Windows, but portable to Linux with minor changes.
+- Designed for Windows, but portable to Linux.
 - This is a tick-based simulation with no use of real threads or preemption.
 - Designed to simulate embedded-style scheduling in a basic environment.
 - Useful as a teaching tool for real-time scheduling principles.